Photosynthetic bacteria-based cancer optotheranostics

-Category: Environment Hits: 2Natural purple photosynthetic bacteria (PPSB) can play a key role as a highly active cancer immunotheranostics agent that uses the bio-optical-window I and II near-infrared (NIR) light.
+Category: Environment Hits: 3Natural purple photosynthetic bacteria (PPSB) can play a key role as a highly active cancer immunotheranostics agent that uses the bio-optical-window I and II near-infrared (NIR) light.
 PPSB have high tumor specificity and non-pathogenicity.
 Active anticancer efficacy and powerful multi-functions such as NIR-I-to-NIR-II fluorescence, photothermal conversion, reactive oxygen species generation, and contrasty photoacoustic effect, can be expressed using NIR light exposure to PPSB.

 Read more https://www.sciencedaily.com/releases/2021/02/210216094314.htm